5 Health Benefits of L-Citrulline: What You Need to Know

 5. Manage Erectile Dysfunction

-This may sound a little unexpected, but L-citrulline benefits can even help with erectile function in men.
+This may sound a little unexpected, but the health benefits of L-citrulline extend—no pun intended—to erectile function in men.
 The penis depends on proper blood flow to achieve and maintain a strong erection; naturally, researchers have investigated the effects of L-citrulline on erectile dysfunction.

 According to The Journal of Urology, one month of oral L-citrulline supplementation significantly improved symptoms of mild erectile dysfunction with no side effects.